 determined as having a nil market value, then the disposal must ensure environmentally responsible disposal.
-Express Power to Sub-Delegate: Local Government Act 1995: ■ s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: CEO Conditions on Director Community and Placeplanning Director Corporate Services Executive Manager Director Infrastructure and Sustainability Executive Manager Sustainability and Environment Manager Finance Manager Financial Services Conditions on the CEO delegation also apply to the this Sub-Delegation: Sub-delegation.
+Express Power to Sub-Delegate: Local Government Act 1995: ■ s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Community and Placeplanning Director Corporate Services Executive Manager Director Infrastructure and Sustainability Executive Manager Sustainability and Environment Manager Finance Manager Financial Services CEO Conditions on this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation.
 Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
 Compliance Links: Local Government Act 1995 - s 3.58 Disposal of Property.
 Local Government (Functions and General) Regulations 1995 - reg 30 Dispositions of property excluded from s 3.58 of the Act.
 Asset Management Policy.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.